 Starring: Leonardo DiCaprio, Kate Winslet, Gloria Stuart

-In crafting “Titanic,” Cameron could have taken what one might call the History Channel approach, wherein historical accuracy and anecdotes reign.
+In crafting his 1997 blockbuster masterpiece “Titanic,” writer-director James Cameron could have taken what one might call the History Channel approach, wherein historical accuracy and anecdotes reign.
 That method would have undoubtedly sufficed for many, given the drama inherent in Titanic’s sinking.
-In a sense, Cameron did craft that film.
-With a few liberties taken here and there, “Titanic” contains a recreation of the events of April 1912 stunning in its precision.
-That, however, comprises only a thematic backdrop for “Titanic,” an active set piece fraught with metaphor.
+And, in a sense, Cameron did craft that film.
+With a few liberties taken, “Titanic” contains a recreation of the events of April 1912 stunning in its precision.
+This, however, comprises only the film’s thematic backdrop, an active set piece fraught with metaphor.

 “Titanic’s” primary storytelling concern lies not with a ship, but with Rose (Gloria Stuart and Kate Winslet) and Jack (Leonardo DiCaprio).
 Their story is a love story, but to leave that phrase unqualified is both negligent and deceptive.
 “Titanic” is, more exactly, a teenage love story at once specific in detail and universal in theme.

-There are many reasons why these broad strokes work in “Titanic” and not, say, “Avatar” (Cameron’s follow-up film).
+There are many reasons why such broad strokes work in “Titanic” and not, say, “Avatar,” Cameron’s follow-up film.
 I noted earlier that “Titanic” is not just a love story but a teenage love story–one that takes place on an enormous, sinking metaphor.
-There’s nuance to be found in teen romance, but nuance isn’t what teen romance, or “Titanic,” is about.
+There’s nuance to be found in teen romance, but nuance isn’t what teen romance, nor “Titanic,” is about.
 Cameron takes the extremes inherent in his subject matter and makes them tangible.
 To Rose and Jack, each other is the source of all things good, any obstacles to their romance are villains, and the prospect of love’s end is not just sad, but tragic.

-Similarly, Cal fills the villain’s role to the extent required of Cameron’s vision without actually being a villain.
+In drawing these characterizations, Cameron shows a gift for transforming types into people.
+Rose and Jack may have roots in centuries-old stock characters, but their gender roles, for instance, are commendably nontraditional and it’s no accident that the young lovers occasionally come across as modern American teenagers.
+In the case of Rose’s fiancée, the character fills the villain’s role to the extent required of Cameron’s vision without actually being a villain.
 Rather, he’s portrayed as a product of his upbringing, a man with every reason to assume his fiancé will play by society’s rules.
 That he’s violently undone by Rose’s insubordination isn’t attractive, but it’s understandable.
-Cameron follows the basic rule for any compelling soap opera.
-He can have Cal scoff that Pablo Picasso “won’t amount to a thing” and chase Rose and Jack through the bowels of a sinking ship if beneath the exaggerations lies something recognizably human.
-It’s what makes “Titanic’s” universe at once larger-than-life and organic.
+Thus, Cameron has followed a rule essential to any compelling soap opera–beneath his exaggerations lies something recognizably human.

-As the film’s leads, Winslet and DiCaprio, both fresh faced and beautiful, fully embrace the earnest intelligence of Cameron’s screenplay.
+As the “Titanic’s” leads, Winslet and DiCaprio, both fresh faced and beautiful, fully embrace the earnest intelligence of Cameron’s screenplay.
 If either of them hoped for edgier material (as their future career choices would suggest), you can’t tell it from their spirited performances here.
-Winslet conveys vulnerability and rambunctiousness.
+As Rose, Winslet offers a fresh blend of vulnerability and rambunctiousness.
 One gets the sense that she doesn’t care how a romantic female lead is supposed to carry herself, making her “Titanic’s” most distinctive asset.
 DiCaprio, on the other hand, displays a levity in “Titanic” sorely missing from his more recent work.
 Watching the film today, DiCaprio’s Oscar snub seems all the more misguided.
 He thoroughly inhabits Jack Dawson without a crutch in sight.
 Playing the character straight, so to speak, was as daring an acting decision as any, yet it’s also the reason the performance has been overlooked.
 The supporting cast is equally deserving of praise.
 Stuart is the standout, but there’s not a weak link in the bunch.

-Additionally, Cameron’s screenplay is an exemplar of pacing done well.
+Dialogue aside, Cameron’s screenplay is an exemplar of pacing done well.
 He devotes the exact amount of time to the protagonists’ courtship necessary to solidify their relationship by the time the movie turns into a veritable action film.
-Cameron strategically distributes his characters across the ship as it begins to founder and devises organic reasons for keeping them aboard for as long as possible, allowing us to fully experience the ins and outs of the disaster in what feels like real time.
+Furthermore, Cameron strategically distributes his characters across the ship as it begins to founder and devises organic reasons for keeping them aboard for as long as possible, allowing us to fully experience the ins and outs of the disaster in what feels like real time.
 Lest the action become monotonous, the screenplay calls for appropriately timed moments of intimacy, be they on the ship or in a return to the present day.
-Additionally, the chaos of the sinking is made more comprehensible through the modern-day framing device: Lovett’s crew presents elderly Rose with a computer simulation of the ship’s demise.
-The scene, which takes place before the flashbacks begin, is both a wry acknowledgement that the audience knows roughly how the film will end and a means of allowing us to focus on the characters (rather than mechanics) during the eventual sinking sequence.

 Russell Carpenter’s cinematography is comparably stunning.
-The broad range of skills necessary for a film this varied in tone and pacing seems to have been mastered by Carpenter; he nails everything from sweeping views to intimate close-ups.
+A film this varied in tone and pacing requires a vast range of skills and Carpenter nails everything from sweeping longshots to intimate close-ups.
 His compositions are thought-provoking and rarely expected.
-A personal favorite is an extreme long shot of an infinite navy sea, empty but for a tiny row of yellow lights tilting into the water as a small flare bursts overhead.
-James Horner’s score similarly serves Cameron’s vision while standing on its own as a successful piece by capturing sounds deeply personal and specific to the characters’ experiences.
-His fusion of vocals with instruments haunts throughout “Titanic.”
+James Horner’s score similarly serves Cameron’s vision while standing on its own as a successful piece—his fusion of vocals with instruments haunts throughout “Titanic.”

-Fifteen years since it was released, “Titanic” has only improved with age.
+Fifteen years since its release, “Titanic” has only improved with age.
 The themes Cameron tackles are as potent, if not more so, today.
-His observations about the economy (it’s hard not to think of the Occupy movement when watching third-class passengers rail against steel gates blocking them from survival) and our society’s treatment of tragedy are eerily prescient in a pre-recession, pre-9/11 film.
+His observations about the economy and tragedy are eerily prescient in a pre-recession, pre-9/11 film and the sincerity of his take on teenage romance feels all the more necessary in 2012.
 “Titanic” will continue to endure as a work of art for as long as its contents hold true for audiences; at the 15-year mark, Cameron’s epic is surviving marvelously.